Year Round NH Team

 |Michael Dammer, NH-Ecuador Semester Coordinator

-Co-director of Nahual Expediciones, MICHAEL DAMMER was born and raised among crops, cows, horses, and wise indigenous people surrounded by the Andes Mountains and studied at San Francisco, EC and Thompson River, Canada.
-Climber, builder, professional guide, and farmer Michael now lives at Palugo Farm with his life partner Marcela.
-When not pulling his brothers out of crevasses and waterfalls, Michael coordinates the Ecuador Semester and teaches earth sciences.
+Co-director of Nahual Expediciones, MICHAEL DAMMER (San Francisco Universidad, EC, Thompson River University, Canada.) was born and raised among crops, cows, horses, and wise indigenous people surrounded by the Andes Mountains.
+Climber, builder, professional guide, and farmer Michael now lives in a beautifully hand crafted home at Palugo Farm with his life partner Marcela and their son Koru.
+When not pulling his brothers out of crevasses and waterfalls, Michael is a Senior Lead Teacher and coordinator for the Ecuador Semester.
+He has been teaching at Kroka since 2004.

 |Marcela Restrepo, Ecuador School Program Coordinator